389ds/389ds.github.io/docs/389ds/design/entrycache-eviction.md

 | entrycache\_flush                                                        | Although the algorithm principle is the same, the function must be rewritten because the queue handling is different.
 Entries whose weight is above the limit are not removed so the invariant that all entries after the current one are removed from the cache is no longer true.
 Removed entries are now unlink from the lru queue and added in a freelist queue (that is returned to the caller) |
 | cache\_init                                                              | should store the ldbminfo in the cache to retrieve the config parameter                                                                                                                                                                                                                                                                                                                              |

+Note: much more functions are imapcted in third version to beable to handle the two queues typically lru_delete/lru_add and the functions that call them

 ## Other impacts

 Should improve the debug log and monitored data.